Ed. Note: Updated May 21, 2019!

 The all-time money list is one of the more common ways that poker players and fans determine who is the best.
 While this certainly isn’t the only way to gauge how good a poker player is, lifetime tournament earnings certainly can tell us a lot about a poker player’s skill.
-Sure, some poker players in the top 100 of the all-time earnings list have only had one huge score (see also: Gold, Jamie), but when we look at the top names on the all-time money list, it’s quite literally a who’s who of poker.
+Sure, some poker players in the top 100 of the all-time earnings list have only had one huge score (see also: Gold, Jamie), and many players in the top 50 have earned the bulk of their winnings in super high roller tournaments with limited field sizes and astronomically high buy-ins, but when we look at the top names on the all-time money list, it’s very much a who’s who of poker.

 If you fantasize about some day perhaps making it on to the all-time poker money list and are looking to start your journey towards the top, it might be best to first test the waters online and build yourself a bankroll online, so you should look for a good poker bonus code and grab a sign-up bonus as well if one’s available at a reputable site.